rich-p-rich/fizzbuzz-p2/README.md

 ![W3 css](documentation/documentation-images/validator-w3CSS_checked.PNG)

 I used https://jshint.com/ to test my javascript.
-The only remaining feedback I have is the comment that 'getUserAnswer is an 'unsed variable'.
+The only remaining feedback I have is the comment that 'getUserAnswer is an 'unused variable'.
 However, it refers to the 'onclick' attribute 'getUserAnswer' in the HTML which I used to capture the user's answer.
 I have also made this comment in my JS code.

 ![JSHINT](documentation/documentation-images/jshint-feedback_130224.PNG)